vinke29/todo/API_KEY_SECURITY.md

 console.log("Firebase initialized successfully");
 ```

+## Planned Implementation

-For improved security, modify `src/firebase.ts` to use environment variables:
+For improved security, we will modify `src/firebase.ts` to use environment variables as outlined in the `FUTURE_REFACTORING.md` document:

 ```javascript
 import { initializeApp } from "firebase/app";